d2l-ai/d2l-en/chapter_preliminaries/probability.md

 and a *likelihood function* that says how likely one is to observe any value of the collected evidence for each of the hypotheses in the class $P(E|H)$.
-Bayes rule is then interpreted as telling us how to update the initial *prior* P(H) in light of the available evidence E to produce *posterior* beliefs
+Bayes' theorem is then interpreted as telling us how to update the initial *prior* P(H) in light of the available evidence E to produce *posterior* beliefs